kearnz/autoimpute/docs/source/index.rst

     Getting Started <user_guide/getting_started>
     Utility Methods <user_guide/utils>
     Deletion and Imputation Strategies <user_guide/strategies>
-    Single and Multiple Imputers <user_guide/imputers>
+    Single, Multiple, and Mice Imputers <user_guide/imputers>
     Missingness Classifier <user_guide/missingness>
     Analysis Models <user_guide/analysis>
     Visualization Methods <user_guide/visuals>

-The authors are currently writing the documentation for ``Autoimpute``.
-Therefore, this page is a work in progress and does not yet document all of the methods and classes within the package.
-Continuously check back as we add more information.
+We are actively developing `Autoimpute`, so sometimes the docs fall behind.
+The `README` is always up to date, as is the master branch.
+Therefore, consult those first.
+If you find discrepancies between the docs and the package, please still let us know!